McGovern–Fraser Commission: Effect on presidential primaries

 The McGovern–Fraser Commission established open procedures and affirmative action guidelines for selecting delegates.
 In addition the commission made it so that all delegate selection procedures were required to be open; party leaders could no longer handpick the convention delegates in secret.
 The commission recommended that delegates be represented by the proportion of their population in each state.
 An unforeseen result of these rules was that many states complied by holding primary elections to select convention delegates.
 This created a shift from caucuses to primaries.
 The Republican Party's nomination process was also transformed in this way, as state laws involving primaries usually apply to all parties' selection of delegates.

+Women accounted for 13% of the southern delegates at the 1968 convention, but rose to 36% at the 1972 convention and continued to rise to parity with male delegates at following conventions.
+Black delegates from the south rose from none in 1960, to 10% in 1968, and 24% in 1972.
+Black delegates continued to increase to account for one-third of the southern delegates at the 1988 convention, with them accounting for 46% of the Deep South's delegates.

 One of the unintended consequences of McGovern-Fraser reforms was an enormous surge in the number of state party presidential primaries.
 Prior to the reforms, Democrats in two-thirds of the states used elite-run state conventions to choose convention delegates.
 In the post-reform era, over three-quarters of the states use primary elections to choose delegates, and over 80% of convention delegates are selected in these primaries.
 This is true for Republicans as well.